 The word "selective" in selective mutism is perhaps the most misunderstood part of the term.
 It doesn't imply choice, control, or a deliberate refusal to speak.
 It simply means the mutism appears in specific situations, while speech is possible in others.
 Many in the community prefer the term "situational mutism" because it's more accurate.

 A child might talk freely at home with their parents but be unable to speak at school.
 An adult might be verbal with a trusted partner but lose their voice during a work meeting.
 This isn't a conscious choice.
-It's a consistent failure to speak triggered by the anxiety associated with that specific situation or person.
+It's a consistent freeze triggered by the anxiety associated with that specific situation or person.

 Dispelling Myths: Not Defiance, Not Rudeness, Not Shyness

-Rudeness or Disinterest: A silent response is not a sign of being impolite.
+- Not rudeness or disinterest: A silent response is not a sign of being impolite.
 The person is likely overwhelmed, not uncaring.

-Extreme Shyness: While it can look like shyness, selective mutism is a paralyzing anxiety response, not just a personality trait.
+- Not extreme shyness: While it can look like shyness, selective mutism is a paralysing anxiety response, not just a personality trait.
 Shyness doesn't typically prevent speech entirely.

 A Nervous System Response, Not a Personality Trait